1. Home/

 • Agreement on direct information rights for supervisory authorities vis-à-vis the service provider.

-🚨 Escalation and Consequences for Compliance Violations:
+🚨 Escalation and Consequences for Compliance Breaches:

 • Implementation of reporting and documentation obligations for compliance incidents and remedial measures.